 Lipedema vs. Obesity Using BMI

 Body Mass Index (BMI) is a calculation that illustrations the relationship between a person’s weight and height, and equips healthcare providers with one tool in evaluating a patient’s overall health.
 Specifically, these ranges are used to categorize whether a person is underweight, in a normal weight range, overweight, or obese.
 While BMI does not provide the full picture of a patient’s health or the full body composition breakdown, it is a commonly used factor in diagnosing numerous diseases.
+Dr. Wright and fellow Lipedema expert Dr. Karen Herbst discuss this in greater detail with Vein Magazine here.

 Body Mass Index (BMI) is simply an overall numerical score (like height and weight) which is not a biological representation of a person’s overall health.
 While the World Health Organization (WHO) defines a BMI over 25 as overweight and over 30 as obese, this is actually an inaccurate and incomplete assessment.
 Overall, obesity is a condition where fat mass affects patients metabolically, chemically, and mechanically (for example, in your joints).